 Hearsay says that Microsoft’s Bill Gates makes sure he gets a full 7 hours sleep and actively prioritises it.
 Google has even installed white napping pods in its offices so that employees can take a 30-minute nap to refresh their mental faculties.

 Even The Huffington Post’s Arianna Huffington has written a book about the importance of sleep entitled “The Sleep Revolution”.

 All of which is great if you have good sleep hygiene and perhaps even more importantly a comfortable sleeping environment and a good bed – such as those by Mammoth mattresses.

 Sharing a bed with someone is a bit like Russian roulette.
 Will you get a kicker, a flailer, a duvet hogger or, worst of all, a snorer?

-This is without taking into account the undeniable fact that, whilst we are undeniably getting larger in both height and weight, the UK’s current housing shortage has led to housing of shoe-box proportions springing up close to motorway junctions and swathes of brownfield land.
+This is without taking into account the undeniable fact that, whilst we are getting larger in both height and weight, the UK’s current housing shortage has led to the construction of housing of shoe-box proportions springing up close to motorway junctions and swathes of brownfield land.

 In fact, British homes have halved in size over the last 90 years, meaning more people are buying shorter length or narrower than standard beds for smaller bedrooms.

 On average, new houses in Britain are only 92% of the government’s recommended size, making them the smallest in Europe!
 Former Communities Secretary Eric Pickles described them as ‘rabbit hutch homes’, space is at such a premium.
 And as if to prove his point, children are forced to share a bedroom in a fifth of UK households.